-Pork Belly Burnt Ends is a recipe that takes a while, but there’s a TON of flavor to make up for it!!
-It’s really simple to make, and you’ll earn a whole tray of thick, tender smoked meat.
-There’s nothing quite as scrumptious as beautifully rendered, mouthwatering smoked pork burnt ends!!
+Pork Belly Burnt Ends may take a while to cook, but there’s a TON of flavor to make up for it!!
+This recipe is really simple to make, and you’ll earn a whole tray of thick, tender smoked meat.
+There’s nothing quite as scrumptious as beautifully rendered, mouthwatering smoked pork belly burnt ends!!

 When I smoke pork belly, my family always knows what’s on the menu the next day — and they’re just as excited as I am!